Sweet Onion & Vinegar Coleslaw Dressing

 - vegetable oil

-- salt and pepper
+- salt & pepper

-I don’t use celery seeds very often, but they are a must to have on hand for this salad alone.
+I don’t use celery seeds very often, but they are a MUST to have on hand for this salad alone.
 The itty bitty seeds add an extra element of fun.
 I love their earthy, slightly bitter flavor, plus they add great texture to the salad!

-How to Make Coleslaw Dressing From Scratch
+How to Make Coleslaw

 My mom’s coleslaw dressing recipe is not only incredibly tasty, it’s super easy to put together!